Eating disorder: Causes

-The causes of eating disorders are not yet clearly established.
+There is no single cause of eating disorders.

-Many people with eating disorders also have body image disturbance and a comorbid body dysmorphic disorder, leading them to an altered perception of their body.
+Many people with eating disorders also have body image disturbance and a comorbid body dysmorphic disorder (BDD), leading them to an altered perception of their body.
 Studies have found that a high proportion of individuals diagnosed with body dysmorphic disorder also had some type of eating disorder, with 15% of individuals having either anorexia nervosa or bulimia nervosa.
-This link between body dysmorphic disorder and anorexia stems from the fact that both BDD and anorexia nervosa are characterized by a preoccupation with physical appearance and a distortion of body image.
+This link between body dysmorphic disorder and anorexia nervosa stems from the fact that both BDD and anorexia nervosa are characterized by a preoccupation with physical appearance and a distortion of body image.
+Individuals with both conditions often experience extreme distress about perceived physical flaws that may not exist or are greatly exaggerated.
+This obsessive focus on appearance can lead to repetitive behaviors such as mirror checking, excessive exercising, or restrictive eating in an attempt to ‘fix’ the imagined flaws.

 There are also many other possibilities such as environmental, social and interpersonal issues that could promote and sustain these illnesses.
 Also, the media are oftentimes blamed for the rise in the incidence of eating disorders due to the fact that media images of idealized slim physical shape of people such as models and celebrities motivate or even force people to attempt to achieve slimness themselves.
 The media are accused of distorting reality, in the sense that people portrayed in the media are either naturally thin and thus unrepresentative of normality or unnaturally thin by forcing their bodies to look like the ideal image by putting excessive pressure on themselves to look a certain way.
 While past findings have described eating disorders as primarily psychological, environmental, and sociocultural, further studies have uncovered evidence that there is a genetic component.